-Although undoubtedly dark in tone, Thanner Kuhai also has a sense of beauty about it, with spectacular clusters of fireflies and crabs populating deep tumbling passageways and schools of fish lingering in glistening underground lakes.
+Although undoubtedly dark in tone, The Water Cave also has a sense of beauty about it, with spectacular clusters of fireflies and crabs populating deep tumbling passageways and schools of fish lingering in glistening underground lakes.
 It’s as much peppered with glowing moments of hope as it is with challenges.

 The environment is comprised of complex multi-layered rock structures and stones, water (which – as mentioned – you can submerge beneath should you need to), tangled roots, plants, tree-trunks and numerous cave-dwelling entities.
 Streams of illuminated text weave through the cave’s chambers offering a much-needed lifeline of light.
 Language can also sometimes be found ‘lodged’ and ‘growing’ between the undergrowth and curling branches; visually part-hidden or obscured.

-Thanner Kuhai holds some interesting surprises for those who venture deep enough into the ‘cave’.
+The Water Cave holds some interesting surprises for those who venture deep enough.
 On PC the work can be navigated using keyboard and mouse – with the space bar switching between languages.
 This is a multilingual experience that changes aesthetic (and of course potentially interpretation) depending on the language chosen.

 In VR, it makes use of Oculus Touch controllers to offer the reader/player a ‘zero gravity’ sense of free-roam.
 Point the controller in the direction you want to go, and push the ‘accelerator’ button to start moving.
 Exploring the nooks and crannies of the cave at your own pace can be quite satisfying, particularly in VR where the wet rock textures – rendered at 4k and originally digitised from a gravestone – can be examined in minute detail, as if you could reach out and run your fingers across their damp surface.